Extraktr/get-extraktr/README.md

 - developer tooling
 - fast extraction from real discussion text

+## Try it in 10 seconds

+Create a file named `thread.txt` with:

+    Chris: Can you finish the pricing page by Friday?
+    John: Yes, I’ll handle it.
+    Team: Let’s launch next Tuesday.

+Run:

+    extraktr extract --file ./thread.txt

 ## Source (CLI)

 The CLI package is available in this repository under `/cli`.